Keiryu. A Japanese Tradition

 As stated above, Keiryu rods tend to be stiffer than Tenkara rods.
 Generally, Keiryu rods have stiffer mid and lower sections and more flexible tips, making them more of a fast action rod.
 As a result, Keiryu rods (in general) are better suited for setting hooks on fish striking bait or nymphs in deeper water.
 The flexible tip allows the fish to take the bait without feeling resistance, while the stiff mid section allows you, the angler, to quickly pull the line up and set the hook.
 Because they are larger and stiffer, Keiryu rods can handle larger fish and are less prone to breakage.

 Japanese stream and river anglers predominately used live bait and that is what their Keiryu rods are typically fished with in Japan.
 Think mayflies, caddisflies, midges, or worms.
 In its purest form, anglers use what they find at the fishing spot.
 Effective?
-Amazingly so (go to fishing to see why).
+Amazingly.
 But, and this is extremely important to note, Keiryu rods also excel when fished with wet or dry flies on typical Tenkara lines.
 Nymphs, in particular, work very well with Keiryu because the stiffer/fast action translates into a faster hook set.